 Our Impact

-AMC’s Community Funds assist pets whose owners are unable to afford either basic or lifesaving specialty care, as well as rescue animals, guide dogs, and retired police and military dogs with over $1.7 million of care each year.
+AMC’s Community Funds assisted pets whose owners were unable to afford either basic or lifesaving specialty care, as well as rescue animals, guide dogs, and retired police and military dogs, with 3.5 million in charitable care in 2023.

 AMC is the largest postgraduate veterinary teaching institution in the world: over 2,500 residents and interns have trained at AMC.